anniemartina/terraform_eks/README.md

-# Deploy Infracture using Terraform
+# Deploy Infrastructure using Terraform
 Guide for deploying Amazon EKS cluster using Hashicorp Terraform.
 The terraform will deploy the following resources:

 - VPC